cheesymcsqeaky/cobblemonantispawnbiome/README.md

 An addon mod specifically built for our server to manage wild encounters alongside the **Cobblemon Alpha Project** mod.

 ## 🌟 Overview
-This mod introduces a dedicated safe-zone biome designed to have **zero** natural Pokémon spawns.
+This mod introduces a dedicated safe-zone biome designed to have **zero** natural Pokémon spawns (and including vanilla mobs, any mobs unless cases of bypassing such as cmds.).
 It provides a peaceful region for building, server hubs, or custom player towns without wild entity clutter.

 ## 🛠️ Important Configuration Fixes
 By default, some external side-mods like *Cobblemon Alpha Project* utilize secondary injection methods or custom spawn logic that can accidentally bypass standard biome spawn-pool exclusions.